[OVERVIEW]

 =============

 The most common other options include Mega Drain and Confuse Ray.
 Mega Drain is used with the purpose of 2HKOing Rhydon.
-However, Psychic is already a roll to 3HKO before factoring in the chance of a Special drop, and it does not turn the matchup in Gengar's favour, since Rhydon has a guaranteed with OHKO with Earthquake.
-Confuse Ray is used with the intent of denying recovery to Pokemon such as Chansey, Alakazam, or Rest Snorlax, or providing safer entry points, but the fact it is RNG reliant makes it an inconsistent option.
+However, Psychic already has a roll to 3HKO it before factoring in the chance of a Special drop, and Mega Drain does not turn the matchup in Gengar's favor, since Rhydon has a guaranteed OHKO on Gengar with Earthquake.
+Confuse Ray is used with the intent of denying recovery to Pokemon such as Chansey, Alakazam, and Rest Snorlax or providing teammates safer entry points, but the fact it is RNG reliant makes it an inconsistent option.

 Checks and Counters